 An ESPD, specifically for the project, must also be uploaded with the submission of the tender.
 Each design bureau must state herein that it is in compliance with all administrative preconditions.
 For a temporary association, if applicable, each member of the temporary association must submit an ESPD.
 In this case ESPD's are bundled into 1 document and submitted online.

-Other changes in My Open Call
+My Open Call

 Overview of inscriptions, selections and allocations